On this page

 |Related Terms||Related Terms|

-homeless* AND (teen* or youth) AND (poverty or poor)
+homeless* AND (teen* OR youth) AND (poverty OR poor) AND (BC OR British Columbia)

 From the results list, check the Subject Headings of books that look relevant.
 Click on the "Subjects" links to find other books on the same topic.